Home Computing Environment

 - RAM: 4.0 GB - 16.0 GB

 - Hard Drive: 100GB or greater.
 Solid State Drives (SSD) and "Fusion" drives are acceptable, and are recommended where possible.

 - Storage and Backup: External hard drives, USB Flash drives, and network-attached storage (NAS) options are strongly recommended.
 Students interested in cloud-based backup solutions are welcomed to explore such options, however you are strongly encouraged to verify that the cloud provider has strong security in place to protect your data.
 You are also strongly encouraged to maintain local backups of your data as well, so that your data is protected in the event that the cloud storage provider goes out of business.
 Students are strongly encouraged to regularly back up critical documents (Word, Excel, PowerPoint, PDF HTML files, etc).
 For Windows users, third-party software programs are available that coordinate automatic backups of data to an external hard drive.
 For Mac users, the Time Machine feature will allow you to set up automatic data backups to either an external hard drive or a network-attached Time Capsule drive.
-IMPORTANT NOTE: You are responsible for backing up anything you want to save from D2L or Canvas.
+IMPORTANT NOTE: You are responsible for backing up anything you want to save from Canvas.
 If you have course work on Senna or another system, you are responsible for saving that.
 We strongly recommend that you keep extra backup copies of anything that might be needed for your e-Portfolio and that you back them up using one or more types of removable media.

 - Audio: Sound card and speakers.
 (NOTE: most systems now have a sound card integrated on the motherboard, so you likely will not need to purchase a separate sound card).